German P.

 KPN

-• CMG built a new sales management system for KPN.
-German joined, then took on programming, database design, functional design, test case design, and automated test execution.
-He also led test management.
-He later assembled deployment packages and rolled out the application nationwide.
-Finally, he served as functional manager and helpdesk, and mentored new developers.
+• CMG internally developed a new sales management system for KPN.
+German was asked to join this project.
+He then took over programming, database design, creating functional designs, designing test cases, and running automated test runs.
+He was also the project manager for the testing project.
+Afterwards, he put together deployment packages and carried out a nationwide rollout of the application.
+Finally, he worked nationwide as a functional manager and helpdesk.
+He also mentored new programming colleagues.

 4 months